Tom's Diet & Supplements

 Other

 • I take 3g/day fish oil for the Omega 3 fatty acids which need to not be too low.
-Because I had a random lunch with a professor from Israel studying honey bees who said stupid vs smart bees eat low vs high amounts of Omega 3's, and and so he takes 3g/day.
+Because I had a random lunch with a professor from Israel studying honey bees who said stupid vs smart bees eat low vs high amounts of Omega 3's, and so he takes 3g/day.
 Why not?
 It's not like he'll die, when you take 3g of Omega 6's (bad) in your small McDonalds french fries.
 Omega 3's!

 • Vitamin B3 a.k.a.
 Niacin a.k.a.
 Nicotinamide for many benefits (reference).
 Alternatively, NMN or NR as possible NAD boosters.
 Actually I heard that the B vitamins need each other so take a "B complex" vitamin, so I do that.
+Then I heard that one of them can be overdone in my Super B Complex so I stopped taking that.

 • Vitamin E, an antioxidant.
 Not too much please.